arkershaw/sitecheck/README.md

 # Dependencies

-- Python 3
+- Python 3.
+    - pytidylib (validation, accessibility)
+    - dnspython (domain check)
-- HTML Tidy (validation, accessibility)
+- HTML Tidy (validation, accessibility).
-- dnspython, whois (domain check)
+- Whois (domain check).
-- A word list for your language with one word per line (spelling)
+- A word list for your language with one word per line (spelling).

-Using VirtualEnv is recommended.
+    - English is available [here](http://www.nltk.org/nltk_data/) (Word Lists).
+    Place the file in the config/output directory (see below) and put the file name in the config or specify an absolute path in the config.

 # Installation